Lost In Translation

 Wales is a bi-lingual country; road signs appear in Welsh and English.
 The translations usually make sense but anything involving the council can go wrong.
 Here are some signs that absurdly went wrong...

 1: Cyclists get inflamed bladders

-The problem here seems to be that there is no Welsh word for 'dismount'.
-Perhaps a better translation might have been 'Dim beicio' which simply means 'No cycling'.
-'Llid y bledren' means inflammation of the bladder, and 'dymchwelyd' means 'return'.
+'Llid y bledren' means inflammation of the bladder, and 'dymchwelyd' means overthrow, demolish or collapse.
+The problem seems to be that there is no Welsh word for 'dismount'.
+Perhaps a better translation might have been 'Dim beicio' which means 'No cycling'.

 2: It's a one-way street

 English pedestrians in Cardiff were told to "Look Right" but Welsh pedestrians were told to "Look Left".

 3: Sheer madness!